 While kelp seaweeds are known to be substantially higher in iodine, bladderwrack is customarily the main seaweed frequently used in natural thyroid support supplements for humans as well as dogs.

-When used as a dietary adjunct, most encourage supplementation with powdered fucus seaweed, measured out in small amounts to start or taken in capsule form.
+When used as a dietary adjunct, most holistic health professionals encourage supplementation with powdered fucus seaweed, measured out in small amounts to start or taken in capsule form.

 According to Ryan Drum, PhD (aka Fucus Man), Fucus or bladderwrack contains diiodotyrosine (DIT). (*) This is the precursor to T4 which still needs to be converted to T3.
 (Note: The mineral selenium is very important for this conversion process.)